 A person does not have ADHD simply because he or she becomes distracted or engages in impulsive behavior.

 Although most people are distracted or impulsive once in a while, this does not mean they have ADHD.
-Only a qualified health care professional can tell if your loved one has ADHD.
-You can learn more about the health care professionals who may be involved in the diagnosis and treatment of ADHD by clicking here.
+Only a health care professional can accurately diagnose ADHD.

 Click here to learn which health care professionals are qualified to diagnose ADHD.